Rebilly/framepay-docs/docs/reference/rebilly.md

 ## Rebilly.createToken()

 Use this method to create a token from the contents of a form.
 FramePay will automatically look for all elements that were mounted and any `input` fields with a `data-rebilly` attribute will be parsed automatically and sent alongside the elements' data.
+See about `data-rebilly` on [data-rebilly-form-fields](./data-rebilly-fields.md) page.

 Alternatively you can provide an `extraData` object containing properties supported by the Rebilly API instead of including additional field in your form.
 ```js